Where can I go for surveying advice?

 P O Box 12 241

-What do I need to do to become a Professional Associate Member or an Overseas Member with an overseas degree approved by S+SNZ?
+What do I need to do to become an Associate or an Overseas Member with an overseas degree approved by S+SNZ?

 Requirements for membership are set out in the Membership Policy under the Governance tab.